cazacov/CarND-Behavioral-Cloning-P3/writeup_report.md

 The import and filtering is handled in the function "importCsv".

-To learn only the recovery and not the bad behaviour, the function can be instructed to record only positive or ony negative values:
+To learn only the recovery and not the bad behavior, the function can be instructed to record only positive or only negative values:

 <img src="images/recovery.png" />

 ```python